Chicago Albums Ranked Worst to Best

-As you’ll see by clicking through the above gallery of LPs (we left out the various cover, Christmas and compilation projects), the result was a tale of two bands: a hit-making fusion group and a platinum-selling adult-contemporary juggernaut.
-Too often, the line between the two eras has been drawn at the departure of Kath, an incendiary presence who accidentally shot himself in 1978.
-But the truth is, Chicago had already started moving in the direction of more polished and softer songs that would define their ’80s well before Kath’s death.
+As you’ll see by clicking through the above gallery of original LPs (we left out the various cover, Christmas and compilation projects), the result was really a tale of two bands: There was the hit-making fusion group and then the platinum-selling adult-contemporary juggernaut.
+Too often, the line between these two eras has been drawn at the departure of Kath, an incendiary presence who accidentally shot himself in 1978.
+But the truth is, Chicago had already started moving in the direction of more polished and softer songs that would define their ’80s output well before Kath’s death.

 The arrival of producer David Foster helped focus the group around this new concept as its endlessly varied and horn-focused sound receded.
 A new generation of fans coalesced around Chicago, sparked by a series of popular videos.
 Not even the inevitable departure of Cetera for a solo career stopped what became a ceaseless, and ultimately empty, search for the next chart hit.